A Pitbull Lab mix is an energetic dog created by crossing a Labrador Retriever and an American Pitbull Terrier.

 Socialize regularly

-Socialization is crucial for all dogs but even more so for a Pitbull-Lab mix due to their strong prey drive and protective nature towards their family.
+Socialization is crucial for all dogs, but even more so for a Pitbull-Lab mix due to its strong prey drive and protective nature towards its family.

 Expose your pup to different people, pets, environments, sights, sounds, and smells from an early age to help them become well-adjusted adults.